virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 15: 2018-02-25 Sunday

+> Continuing to learn C# on SoloLearn.
+Getting more practice at the pre-increment and post-increment functions--a little tricky!
+R2D15/#100daysofcode

+## R2 Day 14: 2018-02-24 Saturday

+> Learning C# this weekend on @SoloLearn thanks to their fantastic mobile app.
+R2D14/#100DaysOfCode

 ## R2 Day 13: 2018-02-23 Friday

 > Started learning D3 for charts.
 Loved the Scrimba video but can't quite understand the API docs.
 Going to need more tutorials to figure this out! #freecodecamp R2D13/#100DaysOfCode